 Microsoft Office Interop (Excel Automation) is an option when creating/reading Excel files (XLS, XLSX, CSV) from C# or VB.NET application, but it has many drawbacks.

-- When using Automation, Microsoft Excel is loaded in the background, taking few MB and loading a large number of files and DLLs.
+- When using Automation, Microsoft Excel is loaded in the background, taking a few MB and loading a large number of files and DLLs.

-- Microsoft Office applications (including Excel) were designed as UI applications and because of that API is very slow.
+- Microsoft Office applications (including Excel) were designed as UI applications and, because of that, API is very slow.
 Generating a single worksheet with 200 rows and 100 columns takes 239.4 seconds on our test machine.

 - Microsoft doesn’t recommend using Excel Automation (or any Office Interop) on the server: https://support.microsoft.com/en-us/kb/257757

 We are proud that our Excel .NET library is one of the best alternatives for Microsoft Office Interop (Excel Automation).

 With Microsoft Office installed on most business desktops, it is tempting to use Microsoft Excel Interop.
 Look at the following table for good reasons not to do so:

 |Requires a license for Microsoft Excel on every client machine.||Requires that only the developer using our component has one GemBox.Spreadsheet developer license, even if the developed application is to be installed on thousands of client machines.|

 |Requires that all client machines have the same version of Microsoft Excel installed.||Files generated with GemBox.Spreadsheet are compatible with Excel 97, Excel 2000, Excel XP, Excel 2003, Excel 2007, Excel 2010, Excel 2013, and OpenOffice, so any of these products can (but don’t have to) be installed on a client machine.|